1.53 miles — hikers only. No dogs, horses, or mountain bikes.

-Mix some history into your hike…This scenic trail leads to the (currently closed) 1946 adobe style home of Jack and Helen Frye which was once a main focal point of the Sedona area.
+Mix some history into your hike…This scenic trail leads to the (currently closed) 1946 adobe-style home of Jack and Helen Frye which was once a main focal point of the Sedona area.
 The home famously blends with the red rock backdrop and sits on top of a hill that gives hikers amazingly beautiful views of the surrounding red rock and Sedona area.
-Crossing Oak Creek via Kingfisher Bridge leads visitors through an extremely scenic section of riparian zone and supplies an opportunity to see the resident river otters playing in the creek.
+Crossing Oak Creek via Kingfisher Bridge leads visitors through an extremely scenic section of the riparian zone and supplies an opportunity to see the resident river otters playing in the creek.
 Don’t forget your camera (phone) for this hike, there’s plenty to see from this scenic Arizona hiking trail!

 0.64 miles — hikers only.
 No dogs, horses, or mountain bikes.